by Mimi Cole

 When to seek support

-If your child is showing any of these symptoms, it’s a good idea to see a dietitian who understands eating disorders.
+If your child is showing any of these symptoms, it’s a good idea to see a dietitian who understands all types of eating disorders.
 It may feel extreme to you, but it’s really better to be safe than sorry.
 Orthorexia is a serious eating disorder that is focused on eating a certain way and exercising.
 It may or may not result in drastic weight loss, but the condition is still very serious.

 A lot of parents think it’s a good sign when a child suddenly becomes interested in “healthy” eating and exercise, but a sudden and intense change in a person’s relationship with food and their body is often a warning sign.
 It’s important for parents to seek support so they can understand how to parent through food and body issues.